-The Amnesia series was one of the forerunners in first person horror games, and many of the features of those games still pop up in horror titles today.
+The Amnesia series was one of the forerunners in first-person horror games, and many of the features of those games still pop up in horror titles today.
 The lack of weapons, hiding instead of fighting, and puzzle elements are all things that are now common in the genre.
-With the recent release of the Amnesia Collection, I had a chance to sit down and play through the three main games in the series.
+With the recent release of Amnesia: Rebirth, I thought it was a good time to play through the entire series.
 Before now, I had only played a few minutes of each game.
-Now that I’ve reached the credits on all three games, let’s see how they stack up against each other.
+Now that I’ve reached the credits on all four games, let’s see how they stack up against each other.
 What is the best Amnesia game?
 What’s the worst?
 Those answers will differ from player to player, but I’m pretty confident in my opinion.
 With that, let’s rank the Amnesia games from worst to best.

 The Amnesia Franchise Ranked